 Editor’s note: This is a developing story and will be updated periodically with new information.
+It was most recently updated 5/12/26 at 6pm ET.
 If you have tips about what’s going on at RNDC, please get in touch by emailing me ([email protected]) or texting me on Signal (dinfontay.11).
 Anonymity available.—Dave.

 Republic National Distributing Company’s longtime wine wholesaling partner in Idaho has bought the disintegrating firm out of its stake in their long-running joint venture in the state, Fingers has learned.